utopia-foss/utopia/doc/models/Hierarnet.rst

 Interaction
 ^^^^^^^^^^^

-For an unstructured, well-mixed population of ``N`` agents, the total wealth produced in an expanded version of the continuous public goods game is given by:
+For an unstructured, well-mixed population of :math:`N` agents, the total wealth produced in an expanded version of the continuous public goods game is given by:

 .. math::

    W = \sum_{i=1}^N r c_i = r \sum_{i=1}^N c_i

-with $\ ``c_i \in (-\infty , \infty) \forall i``\ $ being the agents’ costs, and 𝑟 being the synergy factor that determines how much wealth of the public good is created from a given invested cost.
+with :math:`c_i \in (-\infty , \infty) \forall i` being the agents’ costs, and 𝑟 being the synergy factor that determines how much wealth of the public good is created from a given invested cost.
 This wealth can be seen as a gross wealth, where the values of the agents’ cost contributions are not yet subtracted.
-It is equally shared among the population such that an agent $\ ``a``\ $ gets an individual net payoff:
+It is equally shared among the population such that an agent :math:`a` gets an individual net payoff:

 .. math::

    P_a = W/N - c_a = r/N \sum_{i=1}^N c_i - c_a

-with $\ ``c_i, c_a \in (-\infty , \infty) \forall i,a``\ $.
+with :math:`c_i, c_a \in (-\infty , \infty) \forall i,a`.
 Here, the payoff represents the net benefit an agent receives from the interaction, meaning the share from the created ”group wealth” minus its individual cost for creating its part of the shared wealth.

 Agents are located on a network.
 That means that in each round they participate in multiple games, namely the one centered around them and the ones centered around their neighbors.
 The total payoff an agent receives in one interaction step is the summed up payoff from the individual subgames.
 Further, the cost is split up among the individual subgames each agent participates (in the normalized interaction mode).
 In total, this results in the total payoff an agent on a network receives: